sdgluck/elquire/README.md

     // ... file contents ...

-You can use any character as a separator.
-In fact, `elquire` has no concept of a separator.
-These are all legal within the same application:

-    /// <module name=myAppUtility>
-    /// <module name=myApp_utility>
-    /// <module name=myApp/utility>
-    /// <module name=myApp-utility>
-    /// <module name=myApp:utility>
-    // etc.

 ### 2. Initialise `elquire`

 Initialise `elquire` at the top of your application's entry file and invoke with the desired namespace*: